 It does get better.
 A variable price plan, sometimes known as a standard variable tariff, could end up being the cheapest.
 It’s linked, ultimately, to wholesale prices.
 If the price of oil drops, for example, you’ll get cheaper energy.
 But if it goes up, clearly the reverse happens.
 So it’s something of a gamble.

 Generally, a variable price plan is more expensive than a fixed-term rate.
 This is the one you want.
 You can negotiate a reasonable price and you have the predictability of knowing what the cost will be each month, making your business planning easier.

 There is a sting in the tail though.
 If you don’t take any action when the term ends, your provider will probably shift you to a variable price plan, which you don’t want.
 The best thing is to negotiate a new deal before your old one comes to an end.

 If this all sounds complicated it’s because it is.
 But so is managing land and running rural businesses.
 That’s your area of expertise.
 Why not use our area of expertise to help you keep your energy prices as low as possible?

-CLA Utilities is trusted by the CLA to cater for CLA members and your unique needs.
+CLA Energy Services is trusted by the CLA to cater for CLA members and your unique needs.